 - Cut Tuna Fillets into chunky bite-size pieces.
-Combine Ginger, Garlic, Sake (Rice Wine), Soy Sauce and Sesame Oil in a bowl, add Tuna and marinate for about 20 minutes.
+Combine Ginger, Garlic, Sake (Rice Wine) and Soy Sauce in a bowl, add Tuna, and marinate for about 20 minutes.

 - Heat Oil to 170°C to 180°C.

 - Place Cold Water and Japanese Mayonnaise in a cup and mix well.
-Combine Flour and Potato Starch in a separate bowl, add Water mixture, and mix lightly to make Tempura Batter.
+Add Plain Flour and Potato Starch Flour, and mix lightly to make Tempura Batter.

 - Drain the Tuna pieces and discard the marinade, sprinkle Plain Flour over, and coat Tuna pieces with flour.